vk3txd/nko-antenna-brief/docs/NKO_Misconceptions.md

 It is a three-conductor hybrid system in which the feedline is an intentional part of the radiating structure.
 The UnUn is used to couple currents within this system rather than to enforce balance between two conductors.
 The UnUn top-feeds the coax shield making it into a top-fed vertical radiator with the short antenna arm acting similarly to a cap-hat.
-In reality the use of an UnUn creates the antenna a 3 wire phase bonded antenna system.
+In reality the use of an UnUn makes the NKO antenna a 3 wire phase bonded antenna system.

 ---